A person in a checkered jacket signing a document with a pen on a white desk.

 5. Provides Proof of Ownership

 In the unfortunate event of theft or other incidents, having a documented inventory can serve as proof of ownership for your high-worth items.
-This evidence can be important for recovery efforts or legal claims.
+This evidence can be necessary for recovery efforts or legal claims.

 For items like antiques, collectibles, and expensive artwork, proper documentation is often necessary to verify ownership and ease recovery or compensation through legal channels.